chayadroznik/iNfOflag/README.md

 **Download and install QT

 First, you have to download QT Framework from their website: https://bit.ly/3osHUr8.
-Follow the instructions to install version 6.3..
+Follow the instructions to install version 6.3.
+Then, you will need to download the code file from GitHub, and run it in QT.

 # Algorithm of iNfOflag